clarkdatalabs/time_filter_map/README.md

 ___

 ## Introduction
-A client of ours had data about a group of UMich students' residential in Ann Arbor for decades, and they wanted the information to be visualized so that the audience have a straight-forward understanding of "**How many** students lived **where** and **when**."
+Our client had data about a group of UMich students' residential in Ann Arbor for decades, and they wanted the information to be visualized so that the audience have a straight-forward understanding of "**How many** students lived **where** and **when**."

-Our client was satisfied with our final outcome.
+The client was satisfied with our final outcome.
 Due to NDA, the original project is not supposed to be shared by us.
-However, we find its core function, the map with time filter, has a lot of potentials for scalability.
-In addition, although there are existing examples of either Leaflet Map or Range Selector, few of them applying the selector to maps exist.
+However, we find its core function, the map with time filter, has a lot of potential for scalability.
+In addition, although there are existing examples of both Leaflet Map and Range Selector, few of them apply the selector to maps.

-Therefore, we have modified the project to share the core function as an handy example while not showing any confidential information.
+Therefore, we have modified the project to share the core function as an handy example, while not showing any confidential information.

 ## Check the Example Map
-Following the steps below, you can easily run a map with a time filter on your local server, and further customize it as your will.
+Following the steps below, you can easily run a map with a time filter on your local server and further customize it as you wish.

 #### Download the Code
 [Download the Zip file](https://github.com/clarkdatalabs/time_filter_map/blob/master/MapSite.zip).